Stocks fall, yields rise as Fed details inflation efforts - NewsBreak

 Stocks fall, yields rise as Fed details inflation efforts

-Stocks closed lower and bond yields rose on Wall Street Wednesday after details from last month's meeting of Federal Reserve policymakers showed the central bank intends to be aggressive in its efforts to fight inflation.
+Stocks fell and bond yields rose on Wall Street in afternoon trading Wednesday after details from last month's meeting of Federal Reserve policymakers showed the central bank intends to be aggressive in its efforts to fight inflation.

-The S&P 500 fell 1%, adding to its losses from a day earlier.
-The Dow Jones Industrial Average dropped 0.4% and the Nasdaq slid 2.2%.

 At the meeting, the Fed raised its benchmark short-term rate by a quarter percentage point, the first increase in three years.
 The minutes showed many Fed officials wanted to hike rates by an even bigger margin last month, and they still saw “one or more” such supersized increases potentially coming at future meetings.

-“Essentially, the Fed has concluded that a good offense is the best defense,” said Sam Stovall, chief investment strategist at CFRA.
-“We’re likely to experience not only higher short-term interest rates as a result of the Fed’s actions, but also higher long-term rates, which should pressure potential (stock) gains."
+The S&P 500 was 0.5% lower as of 3 p.m.
+Eastern, down about half of what its decline was before the release of the Fed meeting minutes.

-Higher rates tend to reduce the price-to-earnings ratio of stocks, a key valuation barometer.
-Such a scenario can particularly hurt stocks that are seen as the priciest, which includes big technology companies.
-That explains why tech stocks were the biggest drag on the benchmark S&P 500 Wednesday.
-Apple fell 1.8% and Microsoft shed 3.7%.
+Technology companies had some of the biggest losses, which dragged the Nasdaq 1.4% lower and weighed heavily on the broader market.
+Higher interest rates tend to most hurt stocks that are seen as the priciest, which includes big technology companies.
+Apple fell 0.9% and Microsoft shed 2.7%.

 Investors are keenly focused on Fed policy as the central bank moves to reverse low interest rates and the extraordinary support it began providing for the economy two years ago when the pandemic knocked the economy into a recession.